bio-tools/biotoolsDocs/IFB_tools.rst

 * **Operation** describes the basic operation(s) performed by this software function {`learn more <https://biotools.readthedocs.io/en/latest/curators_guide.html#operation>`_}.
 * **Data** is a type of primary input or output data {`learn more <https://biotools.readthedocs.io/en/latest/curators_guide.html#data-type-input-and-output-data>`_}.
-* **Format** is the Allowed format(s) of the input or output data {`learn more <https://biotools.readthedocs.io/en/latest/curators_guide.html#data-format-input-and-output-data>`_}.
+* **Format** is the allowed format(s) of the input or output data {`learn more <https://biotools.readthedocs.io/en/latest/curators_guide.html#data-format-input-and-output-data>`_}.

 .. note::
    You can use **Note** to add a concise comment about this function, if this is not apparent from the software description and EDAM annotations.

 .. tip::
    When deciding how to describe your tools, in terms of *bio.tools* entries, their functions and operations, always keep the end-user in mind and try to describe your tools in a way that will be clear to them.
 It can be difficult to find the right terms to describe a tools operation(s), input(s) or output(s).
-It's highly recommended to use `OLS EDAM`_, `BioPortal`_ or `EDAM Browser`_ alongside *bio.tools* when describing your tools.
+It's highly recommended to use `OLS`_, `BioPortal`_ or `EDAM Browser`_ alongside *bio.tools* when describing your tools.
 If you're not sure, mail `registry-support <mailto:registry-support@elixir-dk.org>`_ for help.

 Operation